Why SEO for a franchise website is important for franchise development.

 Everybody seems to agree that you need to “do SEO” on your franchise development website.
-But what exactly does SEO mean, and how can it help your franchise development program?
+But what exactly is SEO for franchise websites, and how can it help your franchise development program?

 In working with franchise development clients, we have found that more than 50% of all franchise development leads come from organic traffic.
 And if you are not advertising, 100% of your leads would be from organic traffic.
 The bottom line is that SEO only matters if you want leads.